hanxiaomax/Learncpp_CN/docs/12-1-function-pointers.md

 As you see, both the return type and parameters go inside angled brackets, with the parameters inside parentheses.
 If there are no parameters, the parentheses can be left empty.

-Updating our earlier example with std::function:
+Updating our earlier example with `std::function`:

 ```cpp
 #include <functional>